tripal/tripal/docs/user_guide/install_tripal/manual_install/install_drupal.rst

 .. note::

   The user's guide makes use the environmental variable ``$DRUPAL_HOME`` to track where Drupal will be installed.
 The default location for Drupal is ``/var/www/html``, but set this variable to wherever you would like your Drupal site installed.
 For example, older Ubuntu setups use ``/var/www`` instead.
-To use ``/var/www/html``, execute the below command, or, replace the path with your desired location.
+To use ``/var/www/html``, execute the below command, or, replace the path with your desired location.  **YOU MUST SET THIS VARIABLE FOR THE BELOW GUIDE TO SUCCEED**.

   .. code-block:: bash

-    DRUPAL_HOME = /var/www/html
+    DRUPAL_HOME=/var/www/html

 Before we can install Drupal we must ensure that that we are allowed to add files into the root directory.
 Select a user account that will be the owner of all web files and change the owner of the ``$DRUPAL_HOME`` directory to that user: